fugu-chop/launch_school/rb130_ruby_foundations/lesson_3/1_ruby_version_managers.md

 We can download and install the latest version of RVM using `rvm get latest`.
 This is most useful when you are using a new or unfamiliar feature that may not be available or working correctly in your current version of RVM.

 ### Uninstalling RVM
 `rvm implode` will remove the `rvm/` directory and all the rubies built within it.
-In order to remove the final trace of rvm, you need to remove the `rvm` gem, through `gem uninstall rvm`.
+In order to remove the final trace of RVM, you need to remove the `rvm` gem, through `gem uninstall rvm`.
 We will also need to check that our shell startup file (`.profile`, `.bash_profile`, etc) has the relevant `PATH` removed.
 You also need to restart your CLI.
 ### Rbenv
 At `rbenv`'s heart is a set of directories very similar to the directories at RVM's core.
 It stores and uses the rubies, associated tools, and Gems from these directories.
 There are subdirectories for each version of Ruby located in the versions directory.
 If you need Ruby `2.3.1`, `rbenv` uses the files in the `2.3.1` directory; if you need Ruby `2.2.2` it gets the files from the `2.2.2` directory.
 ```